 Breaking Through the Screen: A Dozen Tips for Engaging Students in Online English Language Learning Tips #7-9 How can you keep your students engaged as they sit in front of a computer or tablet screen or even a small mobile device?
 How can you encourage them to use and practice

 In this In Focus Blog Post, Dr. Joan Kang Shin and Dr. Jered Borup share their first six tips for engaging students in meaningful learning activities.
 Stay tuned for the next six tips, coming soon!
-For more from Dr. Joan Kang Shin and Dr. Jered Borup, register for our special
+Tips #1-6 Are you looking for new ways to engage your students online in meaningful

 In my previous post, I looked at one way to plan an entire lesson around a video by using a before/while/after-you-watch structure.
 It’s a reliable structure which allows a teacher to plan a series of exercises with almost any type of video.
 However, one of the most common problems I